Esila-A/Aleksandra_Wagner--Website/README.md

 ### About
 This is a website I created for my first ever client.
 I was asked to both design and write it.
 I went for a minimalistic, toned-down style suitable for a professional translator.<br/><br/>
-As the client asked for a simple website that would inform about the services offered in a clear and easy way, I created a one-page website divided into three sections: information about the types of services offered, short information about the translator, and a contact form.<br/><br/>
+As the client asked for a simple website that would inform about the services offered in a clear and easy way, I created a one-page website divided into three sections: information about the types of services offered, a short translator profile, and a contact form.<br/><br/>
 I connected the form to the client's email address with Emailjs, using the instructions provided on their website.
 I finished everything with reCaptcha to protect the e-mail from unnecessary spam.<br/><br/>
 Working with reCaptcha was the biggest challenge here, because it was my first time using it and the instructions given in the Google documentation did not work.
 After some searching/research, I found the NPM library and was able to finally implement the reCaptcha into my code.